open-sdr/openwifi/README.md

   **NOTE** adrv9361z7035 has ultra low TX power in 5GHz.
 Move **CLOSER** when you use that board in 5GHz!!!
 - After you see the "openwifi" SSID on your device (Phone/Laptop/etc), connect it.
 Browser to 192.168.13.1 on your device, you should see the webpage hosted by the webserver on board.
   - Note 1: If your device doesn't support 5GHz (ch44), please change the **hostapd-openwifi.conf** on board and re-run fosdem.sh.
   - Note 2: After ~2 hours, the Viterbi decoder will halt (Xilinx Evaluation License).
-Just power cycle the board if it happens.
+Just reload FPGA ([method](doc/app_notes/drv_fpga_dynamic_loading.md)) or simply power cycle the board if it happens.
 (If output of "./sdrctl dev sdr0 get reg rx 20" is always the same, it means the decoder halts)
 - To give the Wi-Fi client internet access, configure routing/NAT **on the PC**:
   ```
   sudo sysctl -w net.ipv4.ip_forward=1